taataa/tapspace/docs/tutorial/index.md

 In most parts the viewport behaves as any other space element.
 Thus it can be moved around, scaled, and rotated.

     viewport.translateTo(hello.atCenter())

+The viewport also provides a basis.
+Initially, when the space is empty, the viewport it is the only basis we have.
+We can use it to position the origin of content bases.

+    space.addBasis(viewport.atCenter())

 See [Viewport](../api#tapspacecomponentsviewport) for all available viewport methods.